rtiangha/Lemonade/README.md

   How to build Lemonade
   </h1>

 **For building instructions go [here](https://github.com/Lemonade-emu/Lemonade/blob/master/BUILDING.md).
-If you face any issues feel free to contact us on our Discord server , we still are looking for more devs so any help is appeceated**
+If you face any issues feel free to contact us on our Discord server, we still are looking for more devs so any help is appreciated**

 <h1 align="center">
   Contributors 🙌